STulling/portfolio/content/post/hacking-embedded-devices.md

 ![Zip string](cassida/password.PNG)

 And there we are, the password falls right into our lap.
-The `-P` argument to `unzip` takes in a flag and we can now just read it. [^13]
+The `-P` argument to `unzip` takes in the decryption password and we can now just read it out and use it. [^13]

 [^13]: For obvious reasons I'm not going to post the password here.